CS50Stanford/GithubWorkshop/README.md

 Follow the instructions for:
 - Downloading/Installing the lastest version of Git,
-- Setting your username in Git, and
+- Setting your username globally in Git, and
-- Setting your email in Git
+- Setting your email globally in Git

 After doing this step, you should be able to type "git" into your command line and get meaningful output.
 You're all set!